-“Optimizing the impact of public policies in favour of research and innovation facilities in the field of medical technologies”
+“Optimizing the impact of public policies in favor of research and innovation facilities in the field of medical technologies”

-Upper Silesian Agency for Entrepreneurship and Development Ltd. is one of 9 partners operating in the international MedTech4Europe consortium – for the improvement of instruments supporting research and development infrastructure operating in the field of technology for medicine.
+Upper Silesian Accelerator for Commercial Enterprises Ltd. is one of 9 partners operating in the international MedTech4Europe consortium – for the improvement of instruments supporting research and development infrastructure operating in the field of technology for medicine.

 Main activities and outputs:

 - State of play of the MedTech sector in each partner’s region;

 - Joint cross-analysis;

 - Self-assessment of regional policies, benchmarking of regional innovation ecosystems, mapping of excellence domains;

 - As a result of the exchange of experience between regions and identiﬁcation of best practices, the partners will be able to implement new solutions to improve their regional policies, in particular:

 - Strengthen the innovation ecosystem for the MedTech sector;